mwong775/melaniewong.github.io/README.md

 Deployment files exist on the `master` branch

 Recent updates:
-* Set up continuous integration with CircleCI
-* Set up ESLint and testing with Jest and Enzyme
 * Converted entire Javascript codebase to Typescript
+* Set up ESLint and unit testing with Jest and Enzyme
+* Set up continuous integration with CircleCI to automate unit testing
 * Added SASS/SCSS